NickCis/docker-freeipa-32/README.md

 	-p 88:88/udp -p 464:464/udp -p 123:123/udp -p 7389:7389 \
 	-p 9443:9443 -p 9444:9444 -p 9445:9445 ...

+# Troubleshoot

+FreeIPA server might failed to start (showing a DNS error) while having a local nameserver in `/etc/resolv.conf`.
+Particularly, i had problems when the nameserver configured was the router (when i had as `nameserver 192.168.1.1` as first nameserver in `/etc/resolv.conf`).
+This problem is fixed setting an external DNS nameserver, eg. google's one:

+    $ cat /etc/resolv.conf
+    nameserver 8.8.8.8

 # IPA-enrolled client in Docker